 I am a teaching assistant professor in the Department of Geography and Geographic Information Science at the University of Illinois, teaching classes in geographic information systems.
+I maintain an extensive collection of online GIS tutorials in support of my teaching activities.
 I have also taught classes in geospatial technology, energy, and human geography in the Department of History, Politics and Geography at Farmingdale State College, the Department of Geography and Anthropology at Eastern Washington University, and the Department of Geography and the Environment at the University of Denver.

 My research interests include energy and transportation, urban futures, and open-source software.
 As a doctoral student in the Department of Geography at the University of Illinois I researched American intercity passenger rail in the context of potential future energy constraints.
 As a postdoctoral research associate in the Department of Natural Resources and Environmental Sciences at U of I I investigated Detection of foreclosure-related landscape management changes using Landsat and The Production of Space in Maricopa County.

 I created and support MMQGIS, a plugin tool set for the QGIS open source geographic information system.
-My thesis project at Hunter College was TRAMM, a web-based framework for visualizing "transportation poverty." using Open Layers.
+I maintain an extensive collection of online GIS tutorials in support of my teaching activities.

 I am an advocate for the Linux computer operating system, which I have used on my home systems exclusively since 2000.
-I have a Linux+ / LPIC-1 certification and I have maintained a number of Linux installation and documentation pages over the years.
+I have maintained a number of Linux installation and documentation pages over the years.